fyndoc/vms/docs/intro.md

 ---

-## Centralize and Enhance Your Catalog Management Efforts
+## Centralise and Enhance Your Catalogue Management Efforts

-Tired of juggling multiple systems for catalog management?
-Simplify your processes and elevate your catalog management efforts with our comprehensive solution.
+Tired of juggling multiple systems for catalogue management?
+Simplify your processes and elevate your catalogue management efforts with our comprehensive solution.
 Our system offers a centralized control panel equipped with powerful tools to enhance productivity and ensure data consistency.

 ### Key Benefits

-* **Streamlined Data Management**: Centralize all your catalog data in one place, eliminating data silos and inconsistencies.
+* **Streamlined Data Management**: Centralize all your catalogue data in one place, eliminating data silos and inconsistencies.
 Ensure accurate and up-to-date product information across all sales channels.

 * **Enhanced Collaboration**: Facilitate seamless collaboration between teams with intuitive task assignment and communication features.
 Boost productivity and streamline content acquisition, enrichment, and audit workflows.

-* **SKU-Level Tracking and Monitoring**: Gain granular visibility into each SKU's progress and track its journey throughout the entire catalog management process.
+* **SKU-Level Tracking and Monitoring**: Gain granular visibility into each SKU's progress and track its journey throughout the entire catalogue management process.
 Stay informed and take timely actions to ensure efficient operations.

 * **Customizable Workflows**: Tailor workflows to match your specific business requirements.
 Configure tasks, assign roles and permissions, and define approval processes to suit